amin-da/budgetify/README.md

 ## Its modern budget manager app withe cool UI!
 Bootstrapped with React & Vite

 ###
-This is a budget management program that uses the new features of React Router 6
+This is a budget management program that uses the new features of React Router 6 , i use loader and action featuers for last load data and reduce use useState and use effects hooks